Best Tours and Day Trips from Prague

 Wenceslas Square| ©James Cridland

 Visiting a new city is always an exciting experience, but sometimes conventional tours can fall short if you've been halfway around the world.
-That's why it's great to visit Prague in an alternative way by riding an electric bike, which has the advantage that you can see almost the whole city without getting too tired and make the most of your time.
+That's why it's great to visit Prague in an alternative way by riding a bike, which has the advantage that you can see almost the whole city without getting too tired and make the most of your time.

 Information